 You can freeze cookie dough of any kind.
 I'd recommend scooping the dough out into individual balls, putting them on a rimmed baking sheet lined with wax paper, and then freezing them.

-Once they're frozen, transfer to a zip top freezer safe bag, and freeze for up to 3 months.
+Once they're frozen, transfer to a freezer-safe Ziploc bag and freeze for up to 3 months.
 Defrost in the refrigerator or at room temperature in the bag when you want to eat them.

 TIP: If the dough seems a little dry or crumbly when it comes to room temperature, feel free to add a tablespoon of milk—any kind will do—to add a little moisture.